 Passengers themselves are responsible for catching the booked flight on time.
 Please understand that Germanwings does not provide any information on possible train connections nor accepts any liability for delays.

 20.2 Purchasing tickets

 20.2.2 Rail & Fly online tickets can only be purchased in the second step of the flight booking process at http://www.germanwings.com.
 You cannot book Rail & Fly tickets when you book a blind-booking flight.
-Once you have completed the booking process you can only then book Rail & Fly tickets online in the “My Germanwings” section up to three hours before the first flight.
+Once you have completed the booking process you can only then book Rail & Fly tickets online in the “My Germanwings” section up to 30 minutes before the first flight.
 You will receive your Rail & Fly online tickets after payment by clicking on a link, which is clearly visible on the Germanwings online booking confirmation as well as in the booking confirmation sent by email.
 You are required to click on this link to receive your Rail & Fly online ticket.
 To use the Rail & Fly online ticket you are required to click on the download link to obtain the Rail & Fly online ticket and print out the PDF document on standard white DIN A paper (the barcode must be legible!).
 No tickets are sent by post.

 20.2.3 Rail & Fly online tickets are not transferable as personal tickets, cannot be cancelled and are only valid when accompanied by the valid BahnCard used for identification when booking and the EC or credit card used.
 The passenger must be the same person as the BahnCard/EC/credit card holder.
 With tickets for multiple passengers only the person who booked must show the BahnCard and EC/credit card for identification purposes.